Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

 The case of a nested split does not depend on the saddle and can be done as above in case of the minimal saddle.
-In all cases, we get the same on the side of $\Arcalg$ which finishes the arguments for the general cases.\closeqed
+This finishes the proof of \fullref{theorem:matchalgebrasold}.